fl101/awardfares-blog/_posts/2024-08-03-eb-last-star-alliance-awards.md

 tags: [Star Alliance]
 author: Germán
 image: /assets/img/eb-last-star-alliance-awards/cover.webp
-hidden: true
 ---

-With just **one month left before SAS joins SkyTeam**, it’s time to take full advantage of the fantastic redemption opportunities within Star Alliance before they disappear forever.
+With just **one month left before SAS joins SkyTeam**, it's time to take full advantage of the fantastic redemption opportunities within Star Alliance before they disappear forever.
 There are still plenty of hidden gems, with an impressive lineup of airlines and unique cabin experiences that can be redeemed for great value.
-Here’s a curated list of some of our top Star Alliance cabins and routes that can be booked using SAS EuroBonus points.
-Yes, there's availability too, we checked using AwardFares ;).
+Here's a curated list of some of our top Star Alliance cabins and routes that can be booked using SAS EuroBonus points.
+Yes, there's availability, too; we checked using AwardFares ;).

 <div data-countdown="2024-08-31T22:59:00.000+02:00">
   TIME UNTIL SAS JOINS SKYTEAM